jbuitt/nwws-php-client/README.md

       [wfo]_[wmo_TTAAii]-[awips_id].[product_yearhour]_[product_id].txt
 ```

 You can then type `Ctrl+Z` and then `bg` to send it to the background to continue downloading products.
 The client will automatically reconnect to NWWS if the connection is dropped.
 I have also provided a 'nwws2' bash script to take care of running the client using [nohup](https://en.wikipedia.org/wiki/Nohup).
-You'll need to copy the file 'contrib/etc/default/nwws2' to '/etc/default' before running it.
+You'll need to copy the file 'contrib/etc/default/nwws2' to '/etc/default' before running the 'nwws2' script.

 ## Author